Questions and Answers

 1) When are the Pools being re-opened?

-- We are re-opening the recreation center 1 pool, located on Ranch Circle South and Mountain Parkway, on June 1, 2020.
-We now have many pool restrictions because of new CDC and other safety guidelines and will open the other pools shortly thereafter as we learn these new guidelines.
+- The recreation center 1 pool, located on Ranch Circle South and Mountain Parkway was opened on June 1, 2020, and the pool (recreation center 2) located on Ranch Circle North and S. 40th Street was opened on June 5, 2020.
+We now have many pool restrictions because of new CDC and other safety guidelines and will open the other pool shortly thereafter as we learn these new guidelines.

 Some of these restrictions include: